XiaoyuHy/uq4covid.github.io/README.md

 * `tnorm.cpp`: C++ implementation for fast truncated Gaussian sampling that can be called from R.
 * `bessel.h`: C header file that defines constants and parameters for calculating Bessel functions in the R programming language.
 * `wave1Design.R`: code to generate a Wave 1 design across the input space.
-* `wavexForecasts.R`: code to produce forecasts at any given wave.
+* `ensembleForecasts.R`: code to generate ensemble forecasts for any specified wave.
-* `wavexRuns.R`: code to run the model at a given design point.
+* `wavexRuns.R`: code to run the model across multiple design points for a specified wave.
 * `emulateDGP_wave1.R`: implementation of history matching (HM) with the Deep Gaussian Process (DGP) emulator configured for Wave 1 design points.
 * `emulateDGP_wavex.R`: implementation of HM with the DGP emulator configured for arbitrary Wave x design points, enabling multi-wave analysis.
 * `emulator_fns.R`: custom functions supporting the HM framework with a DGP emulator.